voyed/draft-srv6ops-addressing-guideline/draft-doe-srv6ops-srv6-addressing-guidelines.md

 FA    |24‑31 | **Flex‑Algo identifier**
 ST    |32‑39 | **Site-seT - Site identifer per PoP**
 NN    |40‑47 | **Node‑ID** - uniquely itentifies nodes(/48 locator)**

-Smaller networks: set D and/or Reg to 0x00; masks still summarise.

    *Smaller networks:* Operators that do not require multiple domains or regional partitions can leave **Domain‑ID** and/or **Region‑ID** set